Call Break Tactics India Latest Edition

 • Quick Reference: Core Game Mechanics

-• Step 1: The Deal and Bidding
+• Step 1: The Deal and The Call

 • Step 2: Playing the Tricks